RaffaeleTranfaglia/Cult/README.md

 There are test-cases to verify the correct execution of certain segments of the software.

 The test-cases cover the following aspects:
-- Check that when a user is registered, it is added to "base" group adn an associated profile is create.
+- Check that when a user is registered, it is added to "base" group and an associated profile is created.
 In case the user created is an admin or a staff user, this should not happen.
 - Check that the view handling the logic for logging a movie executes correctly in every case, and that block users that does not have the right permissions or that are trying to log a movie that has not yet been released.

 To run test-cases: